lines64/Manifold-Markets-Converter/README.md

 #### With the recent changes, which makes Mana pretty much worthless, I see no reason to continue updating this browser extension.
 It is still a great website, and I am very excited to see in which direction the project goes.

+As of right now, the extension still works.

 ---

 <img align="left" src="Manifold Markets Converter/icon128.png" height="65px">